 There are home assignments for piano students of all ages.
 Piano students need an acoustic or digital piano for home playing and practice time.

 What if I can't make it one week due to a vacation or other conflict?

 Please let us know as soon as you know.
 That way we can work on a plan to accommodate your needs while keeping your child's progress with music on track.
 Our early childhood classes are typically full.
 If you are unable to attend another class when a space is available during the session, please plan to join us for the special make-up class or family music time when offered during the session.

 Do you have a class that would allow me to bring several of my children of different ages to at the same time?

-You are welcome to attend a Family Music class together.
+You are welcome to attend All Together Now as a family.
 Just let us know when you register that you are enrolling more than one child and that all would like to attend together.
 Siblings under nine months old attend for free.
 Sibling discounts are also available.

 As my child gets older there seem to be more and more activities for him/her to do?
 Why should I continue with music and movement training?